frdedynamics/robotics-lab-documentation/source/texts/ROS1.rst

 Rviz Introduction
 ~~~~~~~~~~~~~~~~~~
-The original tutorial is `here <http://wiki.ros.org/tf/Tutorials/Introduction%20to%20tf>`_.
+The `original tutorial <http://wiki.ros.org/tf/Tutorials/Introduction%20to%20tf>`_ is linked.
 Let's modify this to understand Rviz elements a bit more.
 First start the node with two turtles with the following command: :code:`roslaunch turtle_tf turtle_tf_demo.launch`.

 Start Rviz: :code:`rosrun rviz rviz`.